-- Prior to enrollment in the course, students must email Clinical Professor G.M.
-(Bud) Smith with their resume and a brief statement of career interest.
-Based on this information and client needs, student teams are assembled prior to the beginning of term.
-This way, students begin working with their team and their client immediately. - Please note that attendance is required for all events. - o September 10 (Saturday), 1st Consulting Workshop, 9 a.m. to noon, Mervis 114 - o September 17th (Saturday): 2nd Consulting Workshop, 9 am to noon, Mervis 114 - o October 8th (Saturday): 3rd Consulting Workshop.
-9 am to noon, Mervis 114 - November 13th (Sunday): 4th Consulting Workshop, 1 to 4 pm, Mervis 114 - o December 3th (Sunday): 5th Consulting Workshop, 9 am to noon, Mervis 114
+- Prior to enrollment in the course, students must complete this survey by Monday, April 17 with their resume and a brief statement of career interest.
+Based on this information, and client needs, student teams are assembled prior to the beginning of term.
+This way, students begin working with their team and their client immediately. - Please keep in mind that completion of the survey does not equal registration for the course.
+You will still need to register along with your other courses. - Please note that attendance is required for all events. - September 9: 1st Consulting Workshop, 9 a.m. to noon, Mervis 104 - September 16: 2nd Consulting Workshop, 9 am to noon, Mervis 104 - o October 7: 3rd Consulting Workshop.
+9 am to noon, Mervis 104 - November 11: 4th Consulting Workshop, 1 to 4 pm, Mervis 104 - o December 2: 5th Consulting Workshop, 9 am to noon, Mervis 104